EDI-Systems/M5P01_Prokaron/README.md

 - MIPS M14k is evaluated with PIC32MZ2048EFM100.
 - X86 Linux is evaluated with Ubuntu 16.04 on i7-4820k @ 3.7GHz.

-All compiler options are the highest optimization (usually -O3) and optimized for time.
+&ensp;&ensp;&ensp;&ensp;All compiler options are the highest optimization (usually -O3) and optimized for time.
 - Yield    : The time to yield between different threads.
 - Mail     : The mailbox communication time between two threads.
 - Sem      : The semaphore communication time between two threads.